ArturoDeza/Fast-Texforms/README.md

 | <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/Gifs/Scale_030.gif" width="256"> | <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/Gifs/Scale_050.gif" width="256"> | <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/Gifs/Scale_070.gif" width="256"> |
 | <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/Gifs/Doodle_s030.png" width="256"> | <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/Gifs/Doodle_s050.png" width="256"> | <img src="https://github.com/ArturoDeza/Fast-Texforms/blob/master/Gifs/Doodle_s070.png" width="256"> |

-# How is Fast-texform different from the original?
+# How is the Fast-texform method different?

 In the original method, stimuli were placed in at small size in a gray image, and the whole image was synthesized assuming a central point of fixation.
 This method places the original image fully in the display, and synthesizes based on a point of fixation that is off the image.
 By doing so, the resulting texform is not only higher resolution, but the algorithm is also faster because there's many fewer pooling regions overall.
 However, computationally, it is the exact same algorithm.
 The original and current methods are depicted below.